yannis300307/AutoGDBeats/README.md

 # Installation

-To run the project, you have to install BeautifulSoup4, Lxml and Librosa.
+To run the project, you have to install Python, BeautifulSoup4, Lxml and Librosa.
 On windows, you need a Windows compiler [(Explained here)](https://github.com/CPJKU/madmom/issues/478#issuecomment-1268436994).

+`pip install beautifulsoup4 lxml librosa`

 # Credits